- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Religion in Saudi Arabia

 While non-Muslims are allowed to practise their religion in the privacy of their own homes, proselytising is strictly forbidden.
-Those caught trying to spread any other religion will be harshly dealt with, so it's generally best to avoid openly speaking about religion.
+Those caught trying to spread any other religion will be harshly dealt with, so it's generally best to avoid speaking openly about other religions.

 Women in Saudi Arabia

 Saudi culture imposes distinct roles based on gender in society.
 Women may struggle to adapt to what they perceive to be misogynistic expectations that, for instance, they cover their clothes with an abaya (long, flowing black or dark-coloured robe).
-This is no longer required by law, as it once was, but it is a good way to blend in.
+This used to be required by law for all women in the Kingdom – today, non-Muslim women are no longer obligated to wear an abaya, but some expat women find it a good way to blend in.
+Women are still required to wear clothes that are deemed 'respectful', so clothing should be loose-fitting and cover shoulders and knees.

 Homosexuality in Saudi Arabia

-One of the perplexing aspects about living in Saudi Arabia is that, while homosexual acts are, in theory, punishable by death, gay life flourishes.
-As long as LGBTQ+ individuals in the country maintain a public front of respect for the strict Wahhabist rules, they are left to do what they want in private.
+One of the perplexing aspects about living in Saudi Arabia is that, while homosexual acts are, in theory, punishable by death, gay life flourishes just beneath the surface of everyday life.
+As long as LGBTQ+ individuals in the country maintain a public front of respect for the strict Wahhabist rules, they are generally left to do what they want in private.

 Compound living in Saudi Arabia

 Most Western expats living in Saudi Arabia reside in expat compounds, which have full amenities and are often isolated from real Saudi society.
 Life within the Western compounds can also help dispel the initial glum, grim perception of a society that greatly limits individual freedoms.
-Behind the high walls and stoic security of these complexes, expats have the opportunity to indulge in many of the activities reminiscent of their homelands.
+Behind the high walls and firm security of these complexes, expats have the opportunity to indulge in many of the activities reminiscent of their homelands.
+Nevertheless, it does limit the interaction expats have with locals and friendships there can be transient as families continually move in and out for their next expat assignment.

 Censorship in Saudi Arabia

-Many aspects of life are controlled in Saudi Arabia, and it goes without saying that censorship is widespread.
-Although theatres, once banned, are making a comeback, many movies and television shows are censored for immorality or causing political offence.
-Freedom of the press and free speech are also not recognised by the government.
+Many aspects of life are controlled in Saudi Arabia, and censorship is widespread.
+Although movie theatres, once banned, are making a comeback, many movies and television shows are censored for immorality or causing political offence.
+Freedom of the press and free speech are also not rights recognised by the government.

 Food and alcohol in Saudi Arabia